 - User evan.leonard reports that Some versions of Tomcat and Jetty seem to ignore an entity body

-From the above I would not encourage you to implement a DELETE endpoint which uses a body.
-It seems not all clients are able to provide one and not all load balancers, APIs and web servers handle it like you may expect.
-Whether this is due to the developers not believing this is good practice or interpreting the specification differently, we do not know.
-But there seems to be a difference of opinion on this subject.
+With the above you should be discouraged from implementing a DELETE endpoint which uses a body.
+It seems not all clients are able to provide one and not all load balancers, APIs and web servers handle it like you may expect them to.
+Whether this is due to the developers not believing this is good practice or interpreting the specification differently, we cannot tell.
+But there seems to be a difference of opinion on this matter and a broader support for using URL parameters or a path.

 Due to the above I decided not to use a body for my DELETE request, this seemed like the safest choice.